KaiNorberg/PatchworkOS/README.md

 ## Notable Future Plans

-- Overhaul namespace security. <-- Currently being worked on.
+- Overhaul security to process containerization. <-- Currently being worked on.
 - File servers (FUSE, 9P?).
 - Port LUA and use it for dynamic system configuration.
 - Fully Asynchronous I/O and syscalls (io_uring?).